Victoria151291/ProjectInJavaAndSelenium/README.md

-# Test project for Quality Lab with using of framework Selenium
+# Test project with the framework Selenium

 ### Files' structure of this project: